 Sleeping in an internet café

 One of the popular options among Japanese is to stay overnight in an internet café or manga café.
-They offer shower, drinks and food.
+Travelers can also adopt this habit to budget travel in Japan, as these places offer shower, drinks and food.
 This is one of the cheapest options to spend time, it will cost you about 2000 yen (15€) for a night.
 Be aware that some don’t have shower facilities.

 Airport – Train station

-Sleeping in an airport works always very well in a developed country, but it’s often far from the city, meaning that you need to hitchhike or take the train to get there.
-Another less comfortable option would be to sleep in the train station if it’s big enough to be open all night.
+Sleeping in an airport works always well in a developed country, even though it’s often located far from the city, meaning that you need to hitchhike or take the train to get there.
+Check the local situation and how convenient it might be to reach this place.
+Although less comfortable, another option could be to sleep in the train station if it’s big enough to be open all night.
+You’ll more likely won’t have safety issues in Japan.

 Sleeping in a public bath

-Similar to South Korea, some public baths are opened 24 hours a day, which means that technically you can sleep there.
+Similar to South Korea, some public baths are opened 24 hours a day, which means that technically you can sleep there, and some travelers and locals take advantage of this policy.

 Before coming to Japan, we were a bit scared because some fellow travelers told us it would be difficult to use Couchsurfing.
 Despite these warnings, we had no trouble to find hosts pretty much everywhere we went.
 Out of 24 nights, we spent 19 nights with 7 different hosts that we found through Couchsurfing and Trustroots.
 We were traveling with a toddler, and some hosts openly told us this impacted their decision to accept us.
 Be aware that popular hosts in touristic cities can receive up to 30 requests a day, so you’d better be the most original out there !

-If you really want to do it on a budget I believe that you only have two options : Cycling or Hitchhiking.
+If you really want to do it on a budget travel in Japan, I believe that you’re down to two options : Cycling or Hitchhiking.
 Of course you can also walk.

-If you want to hitchhike in Japan, we wrote a complete guide on hitchhiking in Japan.
+If you want to hitchhike in Japan, we wrote a complete guide to share our experience and tips on hitchhiking in Japan.

 But don’t get fooled by these similarities, your experience will be totally different than what you could experience in Europe!
 Communication is usually much more complicated here, so it would be a good idea to write a little note in Japanese explaining who you are, what you’re doing and where you want them to drop you.
 Otherwise an app translating works fine!